-Talk of a global trade war is ramping up - and this uncertainty is giving corporates an important reason to check the health of their supply chains.
-Explore what a global trade war really means for your supply chain.
+Talk of a global trade war is ramping up amid the current tariff-based trade war between the US and China – and this uncertainty is giving corporates an important reason to check the health of their supply chains.
+Here, we explore how a global trade war would impact global supply chains.

-So what’s been happening?
-In a nutshell, since the beginning of the year President Trump has announced trade tariffs on imports ranging from washing machines and solar panels to steel and aluminum.
+So, what’s been happening?
+In a nutshell, since the beginning of 2019 President Trump has announced trade tariffs on imports ranging from washing machines and solar panels to steel and aluminum.
 While much of the focus has been on China, the U.S. has recently announced that Europe, Canada and Mexico will also be subject to hefty steel and aluminum tariffs.

 Of course, trade tariffs are not a one-way street.
 China and the EU have already drawn up lists of possible tariffs to be imposed on U.S. goods.
-With Mexico and Canada also likely to retaliate, how concerned should you be about the prospect of a global trade war and the possible impact to your supply chain?
+With Mexico and Canada also likely to retaliate, how concerned should you be about the prospect of the US-China trade war continuing or a larger global trade war and the possible impact to your supply chain?
 And what can you do to make your supply chain more resilient in the face of any disruption that could follow?

 The first thing to know is that not everyone would be affected by a trade war in the same way.
 Domestic steel producers in the U.S may be able to charge higher prices than in the past – but other companies could struggle to stay competitive in the global market.